 This initiative focuses on generating and leveraging private sector capital in delivering Sustainable Development Goals.
 SDG Impact is in the process of refining the “SDG Impact Practice Assurance Standards for Private Equity Funds,” which include:

 - The Practice Assurance Standard for Private Equity

 Although these standards are still in the pilot phase, you can already see that they are pretty much aligned with other frameworks and principles that we have been reviewing in this channel.
 So, that gives you a good idea of where the market is going.

 So, to recap:

 - Any organization working to benefit society or the planet can measure impact in alignment with Sustainable Development Goals.

-- A big amount of capital is moving towards organizations and initiatives supporting the achievement of the SDG.
+- A large amount of capital is moving towards organizations and initiatives supporting the achievement of the SDG.

 - To make the SDG alignment process smoother for your organization, start with the standards, frameworks, and guidelines that are already available.